-- 101. On completion of the above analysis the effects of the exit capacity applications and accepted exit capacity revisions will be recorded and proposed to the Authority.
-Specifically National Grid shall submit: - A statement of NTS obligated incremental exit flat capacity released 18 detailing: - the NTS Exit Points where NTS obligated incremental exit flat capacity is to be released; - The quantity of NTS obligated incremental exit flat capacity; and - The effective date for when the capacity is first made available for use. - A statement of any proposed exit capacity revision detailing: - The notional exit points and ASEPs to which exit capacity revision proposals relate: - The proposed quantities by which National Grid is proposing the exit flat capacity shall be adjusted at notional exit point(s)19 as a result of exit capacity revision; and - The effective date(s). - 102.
-Any proposed adjustments to NTS baseline exit flat capacities as a result of exit capacity substitution from notional exit points (i.e. as a result of exit capacity revision) will be implemented subject to the Authority not vetoing the proposal in accordance with Special Condition C8E of the Licence.
-In the event that the proposal is vetoed National Grid will not revise the NTS baseline exit flat capacities (nor place exit flat capacity at notional exit points) and will undertake such investment as National Grid deems, at its sole discretion, appropriate. - 103.
-In the period following allocation of capacity to Users and before revision proposals are approved or vetoed there will be uncertainty as to the quantity of unsold exit flat capacity available to Users and Reservation Parties via the ad-hoc and ARCA application processes.
+- 100. On completion of the above analysis the effects of the Exit Capacity applications and accepted Exit Capacity Revisions will be recorded and proposed to the Authority.
+Specifically National Grid shall submit: - An Exit Capacity notice as detailed in paragraph 70 - An Entry Capacity notice setting out: - The notional exit points and ASEPs to which Exit Capacity Revision proposals relate; - The proposed quantities by which National Grid is proposing the exit capacity shall be adjusted at notional exit point(s) as a result of Exit Capacity Revision; and - The effective date(s) - 101.
+Any proposed adjustments to Obligated Exit Capacity as a result of Exit Capacity Substitution from notional exit points (i.e. as a result of Exit Capacity Revision) will be implemented subject to the Authority not vetoing the proposal in accordance with Special Condition 5F and 5G of the Licence.
+In the event that any of the proposals are vetoed National Grid will not revise the Obligated Exit Capacity (nor place exit capacity at notional exit points) and will undertake such investment as National Grid deems, at its sole discretion, appropriate. - 102.
+In the period following allocation of capacity to Users and before revision proposals are approved or vetoed there will be uncertainty as to the quantity of unsold Exit Capacity available to Users and Reservation Parties via the ad-hoc and ARCA application processes.
 During this period National Grid will determine such quantities to be withheld from applicants until a decision has been made by the Authority on National Grid's revision proposals.
 The quantity withheld shall be equal to the proposed substitution quantities, if known, at recipient NTS Exit Points.